-- Appearance -- Along with starting the browser, you can launch such clients as the e-mail application and the newsreader. - Fonts -- In this section, you can decide which font, or typeface you want to use by default.
+- Appearance -- Along with starting the browser, you can launch the e-mail application and newsreader clients. - Fonts -- In this section, you can decide which font, or typeface, you want to use by default.
 If you're having difficulty reading the type on sites you visit, you can adjust the typeface and size of type here.
 Select your fonts and their sizes from the drop-down lists; your selections will then be reflected in the page you're currently viewing, so you can see their effect.